 P.T. was released as a teaser for what's to come with the Silent Hill series, but after a spat with the creative leads (in particular, Hideo Kojima), the game was scrapped.
 P.T. was taken down from the PlayStation Store.
 You can't even re-download it anymore or play it on the PS5.

 It's a huge shame because it offered a unique horror experience that sparked the imagination of the gaming community.
-It seemed like the shot in the arm the genre needed, but Resident Evil VII was able to pick up the slack shortly afterwards.
+It seemed like the shot in the arm the genre needed, but Resident Evil VII was able to pick up the slack shortly afterward.
 Hopefully, someday Konami will be able to open their eyes and see that P.T. is a huge opportunity for the studio.

 The takedown of Twitch Sings is a huge blow to the karaoke community, especially on the streaming platform.
 It provided an innovative way for streamers to interact with the fans as it allowed for duets on the platform.
 You could easily stream from within the app as well, providing an accessible option for those who aren't as technically savvy.